Posted on Wednesday, November 24, 2010

 Vocabulary differences are also evident in the Portuguese spoken in Brazil and Portugal.
-As is the case with Spanish language differences found between Europe and Latin America, this is largely due to geography contributing to diverse influences.
+As is the case with Spanish language differences found between Europe and Latin America, this is largely due to geography, which contributes to diverse influences.

 For instance, the word for “pineapple” in European Portuguese is “ananas,” similar to other European languages: German “Ananas,” French “ananas” and even the Hungarian “ananasz.”
 In Brazil, on the other hand, the Portuguese word for pineapple is quite different: “abacaxi.”
 The Brazilian Portuguese in this case was heavily influenced by native Amerindian languages of the region.